-Under which conditions is entry allowed to the data center after disinfection?
+Under which conditions is entry allowed to the data centre after disinfection?

-How does any shelter-in-place mandate affect data center operations such as on-site availability of Remote Hands technicians and general operations support for the data center environments (Security, Electrical, Mechanical)?
+How does any shelter-in-place mandate affect data centre operations such as on-site availability of Remote Hands technicians and general operations support for the data centre environments (Security, Electrical, Mechanical)?

 - Staffing and work schedules have been adjusted to maintain operational continuity.
 We urge all customers to suspend all non-essential work and restrict access to critical personnel only.

 Which authorities are you working with around the world to ensure access to facilities is maintained for critical teams?